cloudmesh-community/fa18-523-60/paper/paper.md

 ### Connecting to a database using MongoClient

-In order to be able to establish a connection with the database, a MongoClientclass needs to be imported, which sub-sequentially allows the MongoClient object to communicate with the database [@www-realpython].
+In order to be able to establish a connection with a database, a MongoClient class needs to be imported, which sub-sequentially allows the MongoClient object to communicate with the database [@www-realpython].

 `$ from pymongo import MongoClient`
 `$ client = MongoClient()`

-This command allows a connection with a default, local host and port (27017), however, depending on the programming requirements, one can also specify those by listing them in the client instance or use the same information via the Mongo URI format [@www-realpython].
+This command allows a connection with a default, local host through port 27017, however, depending on the programming requirements, one can also specify those by listing them in the client instance or use the same information via the Mongo URI format [@www-realpython].